Omikrone/Chessgame/README.md

 ## Introduction

 This project is a straightforward chess game built with C++.
 It features a C++ backend server and a web-based frontend developed using Vite.
-This project is intended to be the main base of the future chess engine "Euphron".

-- **Current version:** 1.0.0
+- **Current version:** 1.1.0

 ## Features

 This chess game includes the following features:
+- Session management for handling multiple games.
-- Basic chess rules implemented.
+- Compatible with standard chess rules.
 - Communication between server and web interface using WebSockets.
 - Play chess against another player on the same computer.